 Used when displaying a list of pages (e.g. navigation).

 Check this option if you would like ProductCart to create a page that includes the store's graphical interface.
 This is normally what you will want to do.
 If this is the case, and if you decide to copy HTML code that you have created in another HTML editor, make sure to include only code that is in between the <body> and </body> tag.

 For example, you could copy and paste an HTML table that you have created in your favorite HTML editor, but you should not copy an entire HTML page.
 If you wish to copy an entire HTML page into the Page Description field, then make sure NOT to select the Include store header & footer feature.

 So, to recap:

 - If you are creating your pages elsewhere and copying an entire HTML page into the Page Description field, do not select the Include store header & footer option.

 - If you are using the built-in HTML editor or are copying only a portion of an HTML page created with an external HTML editor, then you must select the Include store header & footer option.

 - Exclude from Content Pages navigation

-New in ProductCart v4 is the ability to generate a navigation menu for your content page.
+You can generate a navigation menu for your content pages.
 You can then use the navigation anywhere you wish in your store's graphical interface, style it with CSS, or use it as part of whatever navigation script you like to use.
 This feature allows you to exclude from the navigation pages that you do not wish to show there.

 You can enter page-specific TITLE, DESCRIPTION, and KEYWORDS meta tags for Content Pages.